FREE Templates for Lucy Boston Patchwork of the Crosses (POTC) – Part 1

 Marking seam lines manually is also easier than basting fabric to a template for English Paper Piecing.
 I do not recommend EPP for any design, including POTC.
 The results don’t justify the extra work.

-Then you can sew by hand or by machine.
+This video shows how you can sew by hand or by machine.

-You don’t need to buy acrylic for Passacaglia either.
+You don`t need to buy acrylic for Passacaglia from Millefiori Quilts by Willyne Hammerstein, either.
 Make your own acrylic templates!

-Monkey says, you don’t have to be a rocket scientist to realize that this method works for any shape like these equilateral triangles.
+Monkey says you don’t have to be a rocket scientist to realize that this method works for any shape like these equilateral triangles.

 Anything you can draw on freezer paper can be an “acrylic” template when you use FP and an ordinary acrylic ruler—even ones with curved sides!